 - improved infrastructure, including water, power, communications, transport and waste

 As the host community for the facility, Kimba in South Australia will receive a community development package of up to $31 million.
 This package includes:

-- $20 million community fund to provide long-term support for the region
+- a $20 million community fund to give long-term support to the region

-- $8 million of grants to strengthen the economic and skills base of the host community
+- $8 million worth of grants to strengthen Kimba’s economic and skills base

-- up to $3 million from the government’s Indigenous Advancement Strategy to support Indigenous opportunities.
+- up to $3 million from the government’s Indigenous Advancement Strategy to support First Nations opportunities.

-Communities in proximity to the nominated sites considered during the site selection process have received several rounds of grant funding through a community benefit program.
+Communities close to the nominated sites considered during the site selection process have received several rounds of grant funding through a Community Benefit Program.
 This funding: